toku-sa-n/toku-sa-n/README.md

 #### Krita plugins
 - [Git Docker](https://github.com/toku-sa-n/Krita-git-docker): A docker for viewing previous editions of currently editing file.
 - [Blob tileset viewer](https://github.com/toku-sa-n/Krita-blob-tileset-viewer): A docker for converting a 1x5 tileset to a blob tileset and viewing it.
+- [Krita-lock-all-layers](https://github.com/toku-sa-n/Krita-lock-all-layers): An extension to lock all leaf layers.

 ### Other contributions